mdantonio-c/mistral-hub/docs/README.md

 - _Max Templates_ : the maximum number of templates of each kind (.shp templates or .grib templates) the user can upload in his personal space.
 Set 0 to allow unlimited number of uploaded templates.
 - _Max output size_ : the maximum file output size for each request of data extraction
 - _Requests per hour_: the maximum number of request of data extraction a user can submit each hour.
 Set 0 to allow unlimited number of requests per hour.

+`*`  *Format conversion* and *Quality Control Filtering* are enabled for all users.
+They are not subject to the enabling of the Postprocessing field.

 ### **Create a new user**